 Former members of the House of Prayer Christian Church off Airport Road in Hinesville claim the church and its leaders are running a cult, not a house of worship.

-About 20 protesters were in front of the church over the weekend as a handful of Liberty County Sheriff’s Department deputies kept order.
+About 20 protesters were in front of the church over the weekend as a handful of Liberty County Sheriff’s Office deputies kept order.

 The demonstrations followed months of allegations that have been aired on a website apparently run by former members, www.hopcc.com.
 The protests were likely timed to coincide with an annual gathering of the House of Prayer branches from around the country.